opensearch-project/opensearch-benchmark-workloads/noaa/README.txt

 2) Execute: gunzip 2016.csv.gz
 3) Sort the file by station: sort --field-separator=',' --key=1,2 -o 2016-sorted.csv 2016.csv
 4) Execute a script like is specified at the end of the file to create json doccuments.
+5) Make sure that the ordering of json docs is randomized.
+(The script orders meansurements of the same station next to each other)
+   Ordering can be randomized by execution: shuf documents.json > documents1.json
-5) Compress the documents json file: bzip2 -9 -c documents.json > documents.json.bz2
+6) Compress the documents json file: bzip2 -9 -c documents1.json > documents.json.bz2